 Barcelona Zoo

 The Zoo de Barcelona is a top attraction for kids (but adults can go, too!).
-The zoo is home to more than 4,000 animals – including gorillas, dolphins, birds and reptiles.
+The site is home to more than 4,000 animals – including gorillas, dolphins, birds and reptiles.
 Get tickets online!

 Barcelona Aquarium

 Walk through a glass tunnel surrounded by sharks, take a peek at the funny penguins and see sea creatures up close at the Aquarium.
-As one of Barcelona’s most popular attractions, it’s best to get skip-the-line tickets in advance!
+As one of Barcelona’s most popular attractions, it’s best to get skip-the-line tickets in advance.

 Barcelona Day Trips